Mythopoeia: Superheroes of comic books

 In The Mythos of the Superheroes and the Mythos of the Saints, Thomas Roberts observes that:

 To the student of myth, the mythos of the comics superheroes is of unique interest."

 "Why do human beings want myths and how do they make them?
 Some of the answers to those questions can be found only sixty years back.
 Where did Superman and the other superheroes come from?
 In his Encyclopedia of the Superheroes, Jeff Rovin correctly observes, "In the earliest days, we called them 'gods'.

 The 1938-debuting Superman, for example, sent from the "heavens" by his father to save humanity, is a messiah-type of character in the Biblical tradition.
 Furthermore, along with the rest of DC Comic's Justice League of America, Superman watches over humanity from the Watchtower in the skies; just as the Greek gods do from Mount Olympus.

+In literary modernism

+In modernist literature, mythopoeia served a crucial structural and philosophical function.
+For modernist writers, this was not a nostalgic revival of ancient stories but a deliberate aesthetic strategy to impose order and meaning upon the profound fragmentation, disillusionment, and spiritual uncertainty that characterized modern experience.

+The modernist engagement with myth can be seen as a response to the collapse of traditional metaphysical certainties.
+As the movement grappled with a "growing alienation" from prevailing norms, myth offered a method to explore what scholar Scott Freer describes as "metaphysical perspectives that fall between material secularism and dogmatic religion".
+Exemplars include T. S. Eliot's "Mythical Method" and James Joyce's novel Ulysses.

 In film

 Frank McConnell, author of Storytelling and Mythmaking and professor of English at the University of California, called film another "mythmaking" art, stating: "Film and literature matter as much as they do because they are versions of mythmaking."
 In his view, film is a perfect vehicle for mythmaking: "Film ... strives toward the fulfillment of its own projected reality in an ideally associative, personal world."
 In a broad analysis, McConnell associates the American western movies and romance movies with the Arthurian mythology, adventure and action movies with the "epic world" mythologies of founding societies, and many romance movies where the hero is allegorically playing the role of a knight, with "quest" mythologies like Sir Gawain and the Quest for the Holy Grail.